Assisted Living

 VA benefits

-While benefits can often be put toward the cost of nursing home care or other long-term care options, it’s best to consult the VA department in your state or a recognized veterans service organization (VSO) for benefits counseling.
-Trained counselors can help you apply for every benefit you may be eligible for, and also guide you through the appeals process if necessary.
+While benefits can often be put toward the cost of nursing home care or other long-term care options, it’s best to consult the local VA department or a recognized veterans service organization (VSO) for benefits counseling.

 Long-term care insurance